fishee82oo/tp/docs/UserGuide.md

 ## Who Should Use FastCard?

 **Ideal for:**
-- Sales professionals managing 100+ client relationships
+- Sales professionals managing a lot of client relationships
 - Procurement specialists tracking vendor contacts
 - Business development teams building professional networks
 - Anyone who types faster than they click through menus